 It also has figured in discussions over whether to equip officers with body-worn cameras to get a fuller view of street interactions.
-Cotati police began wearing them after the incident and other agencies are following suit.
+Cotati police began wearing them after the incident, and other local law enforcement agencies are taking similar steps.

 Prosecutors appear to have watched Wood’s video in concluding officers acted correctly in forcing their way into his Marsh Way home without a warrant.
 Their court papers contain verbatim conversations between Wood and the officers before they kicked in his door.